-Along-term condition is defined here to mean any medical condition that cannot currently be cured but can be managed with the use of medication and/or other approaches and therapies.
+A long-term condition is defined here to mean any medical condition that cannot currently be cured but can be managed with the use of medication and/or other approaches and therapies.
+This contrasts with acute conditions, which typically have a finite duration, for example an upper respiratory tract infection.